-The bounds in this paper are derived under the assumption that the OC holds perfectly.
-In practice, however, q(n) is affected by measurement error such as noise.
-Furthermore, the channel matrices \mathbf{H}{pp} , \mathbf{H}{sp} vary with time, a fact that may also affect the function q(n).
-For example, variations in \mathbf{H}{pp} affect the PU's SINR.
+a scalar and the SU extracts q(n) by listening to variations in the PU's transmit power.
+Assume further that the gain of \mathbf{H}{pp} is decreased between the two consecutive transmission cycles and that the PU compensates for this by increasing its transmit power.
+In this case the SU might mistakenly deduce that the interference it inflicts on the PU has increased.
 In addition, \mathbf{H}{ps} is also time-varying, which leads to some discrepancy between the estimated null space and the true null space.
-In what follows, we show in simulations that the derived bounds are still useful in practice.
+In what follows, we show in simulations that the derived bounds are still useful in practice if the values of η are not "too".
 A full theoretical convergence analysis of the O/BNSLA in practical conditions, which extends the bounds derived in this paper to account for measurement noise and time variations in the channel is a topic for future research, beyond the scope of this paper.

-Figure 7 presents simulation results for an identical scenario as in Figure 5 except for \mathbf{H}{ps} which is generated assuming that both the SU-Tx and PU-Rx are fixed.
-The result shows that for an interference reduction smaller or equal to 37 dB, the bound in (33) predicts the behavior of the interference reduction (i.e., it decreases as η^2) of both the OBNSLA and the BNSLA.
+Figure 6 presents simulation results for an identical scenario as in Figure 4 except for \mathbf{H}{ps} which is generated assuming that both the SU-Tx and PU-Rx are fixed. \mathbf{H}{ps} was generated according to [21], which represents a fixed Rx-Tx channel where one antenna is 1.75 m in height and the second antenna is 25 m in height.
+The Rician factor and the Doppler spread of \mathbf{H}{ps} were determined according to Equations (13) and (14) in [21].
+The result shows that for an interference reduction smaller or equal to 37 dB, the bound in (34) predicts the behavior of the interference reduction (i.e., it decreases as η^2) of both the OBNSLA and the BNSLA.
 Furthermore, it is shown that the BNSLA and the OBNSLA have the same asymptotic properties; i.e. convergence rate and asymptotic interference reduction.

-VI.
+VII.
 SUMMARY AND FUTURE RESEARCH